openstack-infra/system-config/doc/source/sysadmin.rst

 Finally, the `manifests/site.pp` file contains the information that is specific to the actual servers that OpenStack runs.
-These should be very simple node definitions that largely exist simply to provide private date from hiera to the more robust manifests in the `openstack_project` modules.
+These should be very simple node definitions that largely exist simply to provide private data from hiera to the more robust manifests in the `openstack_project` modules.

 This means that you can run the same configuration on your own server